-Enlisted in the diagram presented below are some related UNCBD projects being funded by Global Environment Facility, the major funded project under this program is the Kiribati-National Biodiversity Strategy and Action Plan nplementation Year.
-UNCBD Projects.
-1992 The United Nation Convention on Biological Diversity was opened for signature at the 1992 United Nation Conference on Environment and Development held at Rio de Janeiro.
+Enlisted in the diagram attached as Annex 3 are some related UNCBD projects being funded by Global Environment Facility, the major funded project under this program is the Kiribati-National Biodiversity Strategy and Action Plan.

+Implementation Year.
+UNCBD Related Projects.

+1992 The United Nation Convention on Biological Diversity was opened for signature at the 1992 United Nation Conference on Environment and Development held at

+Rio de Janeiro.

 1994 Kiribati ratified the Convention on 16 th .
 August 1994.
 1995 South Pacific Biodiversity Conservation Programme started at North Tarawa Conservation Area as a pilot project 1998 The Kiribati National Biodiversity Strategy and Action Plan project was approved and implementation started.
-1999 Initial National Communication is completed 2000 National Biodiversity Strategy and Action Plan endorses by Cabinet.
-2002 (i) Additional Funding for NBSAP approved (ii) CHM Established as a link to TSKL 2003 (i) Start Implementation of NBSAP Add-On Project. (ii) National Biosafety Framework (NBF) project started 2005 NBF project completed.
+1999 Initial National Communication is completed 2000 National Biodiversity Strategy and Action Plan endorsed by Cabinet.
+2002 (i) Additional Funding for NBSAP approved (ii) CHM Established as a link to TSKL 2003 (i) Start Implementation of NBSAP Add-On Project. (ii) National Biosafety Framework (NBF) project started.
+2005 NBF project completed.
 2006 NBSAP Add-On project completed.